quii/go-specs-greet/README.md

 - [GOOS](http://www.growing-object-oriented-software.com) - Nat Pryce & Steve Freeman

 Finally, [Riya Dattani](https://twitter.com/dattaniriya) and I spoke about this topic in the context of BDD in our talk, [Acceptance tests, BDD and Go](https://www.youtube.com/watch?v=ZMWJCk_0WrY).

+## Recap

+We're talking about "black-box" tests that verify your system behaves as expected from the outside.
+The tests do not have access to the innards of the system it tests.

 ## Anatomy of bad acceptance tests